-When travelling to Vientiane, you will wonder what to eat and where to eat in this Laos capital.
+When traveling to Vientiane, you will wonder what to eat and where to eat in this Laos capital.

-Laotian cuisine in general and food of Vientiane in particular are not too difficult to cook and not add too many spices like in other countries.
-Despite of this fact, every dish still has its own unique and retains the distinct flavor.
+Laotian cuisine in general and the food of Vientiane, in particular, are not too difficult to cook and do not add too many spices like in other countries.
+Despite this fact, every dish still has its own unique and retains the distinct flavor.
 Visitors can enjoy cuisine in Vientiane from street food stalls to high-end restaurants.

 In need, as the culinary hub of the country together with Luang Prabang, Vientiane is boasting excellent Lao food to both locals and tourists.

 Being the capital of Laos, Vientiane still makes visitors feel like a small town with a relaxed and serene vibe.
 Used to be a French trading post, you can feel the influence of French architecture in Vientiane, from the old French quarter to Patuxai – a Laotian version of the famous Arc de Triomphe in Paris, etc. Besides, Buddhist temples galore and fabulous natural beauty also make this city a must-see stop on any Laos trip.
 Let’s explore a number of top attractions in Vientiane that make it the perfect place to spend a few days.

 Known as Victory Gate, Patuxay is a Laotian version of the Arc de Triomphe in Paris, lying on Lane Xang Avenue.
 This is considered one of the most beautiful symbols of the capital Vientiane to commemorative the Lao people who sacrificed their lives in the battles for national independence.
 You can also climb to the top for great views over Vientiane from the viewing area.